by Velvet (image cropped) / CC BY-SA 4.0

 It served as a major seaport of the Austro-Hungarian Empire, fostering a unique blend of Italian, Austrian, and Slavic cultures that are evident in its architecture and traditions today.

-Known for its coffee culture, Trieste has been a hub for coffee trade for centuries and is home to Italy's oldest coffee house, Caffè San Marco.
+Known for its coffee culture, Trieste has been a hub for the coffee trade for centuries and is home to Italy's oldest coffee house, Caffè San Marco.

 The city boasts several stunning landmarks, such as Miramare Castle, overlooking the sea, and the grand Piazza Unità d'Italia, Europe’s largest seafront square.